sscansan/genomics_and_GWAS_tutorials/Report/README.md

-at each update of the README.md in the root and the figures in the root's Figure folder, run
+At each update of the README.md and figures in the root's Figure/ folder, before the LaTeX build run

 ```bash update_figures_output.sh```